sonylnagale/idea-board/README.md

 This API backend is to simplify the [React Idea Board project](https://git.generalassemb.ly/react-development/idea-board) for the React Part-time course.

-The API has 4 specific endpoints with permutations and test pages.
+The API has 4 specific endpoints with permutations:

   1. `/list`: displays all data in the database.
       * `/list/:name`: displays all data for the { String } `name` parameter